jasperla/puppet-mfi/README.md

 ## Limitations

-Currently only tested on OpenBSD with an uncommitted port for `mfi`.
+Currently only tested on OpenBSD with `net/mfi`.
 Please submit a pull request to add support for other platforms.

 ## Copyright